pahandav/sfq/README.md

 ## Installation:

 On Windows, use the setup installer release on the Github repo.
-This will install everything you need to run it on a command line.
+This will install everything you need to run it on a command line, along with Desktop shortcuts you can drag and drop to.

 For other systems, download the source code from the Github repo, and place [sfq.py](sfq.py) into your system path.
 Obtain the appropriate FLAC binary from http://xiph.org/flac/, and the appropriate OptimFROG binary from http://losslessaudio.org/, and install them to your environment path.
 Use of a package manager to install these is *highly recommended* if possible.
+Feel free to delete the "input("Press Enter to continue...")" line from the script if only running from command line.

 ### Building for Windows: